 Dry vs tinned

 If you’ve ever heard the debate over tinned vs. dry dog food, you’re bound to feel a little bit confused.
 On the one hand, tinned food tends to have higher quality protein, as well as fewer preservatives and fillers but dry food sold by reputable companies now tends to offer just as much nutrition as wet food and is often cheaper and a lot more convenient.
 Dry food is great for cleaning teeth but some dogs might suffer from sensitive gums so tinned food might be better.
 So what do you do?
 It’s just a matter of picking something that suits you and your pets lifestyle.
-As long as it’s well balanced and made with quality ingredients, it shouldn’t matter which one you go for.
+As long as it’s well balanced and made with quality ingredients, it shouldn’t matter which brand you go for, watch their pet food videos and pick the one you like.
 If you do have any concerns, speak to your vet as there may be particular considerations for your dogs breed or age.

 All dogs deserve a treat every now and again and by now and again, we mean every now and again!
 Even healthy snacks have calories, so make sure you count goodie calories as part of your pup’s daily intake.
 And remember that sometimes the things that make treats so tasty are salt and fat—another reason for moderation.